What is a 504 PLAN?

 - Review the Resource Guide to Section 504 from the US Department of Education,

-- Go to the meeting with documentation of your child's diagnosis and a list of requested accommodations.
+- Go to the meeting with documentation of your child's diagnosis or showing a perceived impairment and a list of requested accommodations.

-Parents frequently report their child could not get a 504 Plan because he is she was not academically behind, or not discrepant enough from their peers.
+Parents frequently report their child could not get a 504 Plan because he or she was not academically behind, or not discrepant enough from their peers.
 Being academically behind is NOT required to get a 504 Plan!
 The U.S. Office of Civil Rights which governs Section 504 of the Rehabilitation Act has issued several documents which explain this.
-These documents say that parents do not have to go to extensive means to prove their child has a disability that is substantially limiting.
-The relevant sections of the below documents are highlighted in yellow:
+These documents explain that parents do not have to go to extensive means to prove their child has a disability that is substantially limiting.

 The Minnesota Department of Education (MDE) has no enforcement authority for this law.
 The U.S. Department of Education, Office for Civil Rights (OCR) takes complaints regarding Section 504.
 Here is the 504 Plan page on MDE's website.